Editor’s Note: This blog post has been updated in February 2022.

-Translate Organizational Objectives into Training Goals
+A. Translate Organizational Objectives into Training Goals

 - Analyze the business needs

-- Identify the shortfalls and problem points
+- Identify the shortfalls and problem areas

 - Define the training objectives

-- Use well-defined learning objectives and devise a strategy to measure and record each learner’s performance, before and after instruction.
+- Use well-defined learning objectives and devise a strategy to measure (and record) each learner’s performance, before and after instruction.

-Effective Content is Engaging Content
+C. Effective Content is Engaging Content

 Learning engagement is the precursor to effective training.
-Here’s how your technical eLearning custom content can be engaging to learners:
+Here’s how technical eLearning custom content can be engaging to learners:

 - Use scenario-based learning

-- Keep training curriculum role-based and relevant
+- Keep training curriculum relevant and role-based

 - Incorporate visual mediums such as 3D graphics and simulations